This is the part where I get to tell you a little bit about me!

 Then, in the summer of 2012, I decided to make my passion my profession, and enrolled in the intensive two year course to become a licensed tour guide in Israel.
 I was delighted to pass my exams and am thoroughly enjoying showing visitors around this very special country.
 I’m happy to say that those visitors also are enjoying themselves – I’m grateful to have been recognised by the Travel & Hospitality Awards as ‘Tour Guide of the Year in Israel‘ and by the Luxury Travel Guide as the ‘Tour Guide of the Year for Tel Aviv‘.
 I have also been awarded a TripAdvisor Certificate of Excellence three years running.

-Outside of guiding, I produce and present a weekly Israeli music radio show, Kol Cambridge, on Israel’s English language radio station TLV1, write and record music, and volunteer in an organisation that runs magic classes for disadvantaged children.
+Outside of guiding, I produce and present an Israeli music radio show, Kol Cambridge, on Israel’s English language radio station TLV1, write and record music, and am a co-founder of a tech start-up.
 I am most happily married and recently became a proud father to a beautiful little girl, as well as being a delighted uncle to nine nieces and nephews!